British responses to pogroms in the Russian Empire: Effects of pogroms upon British society

-The British response of the Pogroms and the impact this had on British society
+British response to pogroms and their impact on British society

-The British political response
+British political response

 There was a party-political disagreement over what the role of the British government in Russia should be and whether they should intervene.
 Britain did not intervene and focussed on introducing domestic legislation to control the effects of the pogroms upon Britain.
 As early as the 1890s, Conservative backbenchers put pressure on Liberal governments to introduce legislation that would restrict the mass influx of central and European Jews into Britain.
 The Conservatives sought to remove the unchecked immigration system that had allowed so many Russian Jews to enter Britain.
 This was seen as a direct response to the anti-Jewish pogroms in Tsarist Russia.
 The Conservative politician, Major Evans-Gordon believed that 'immigration had a deteriorating effect upon moral, financial, and social conditions of the [British] people, which resulted in lowering the general standard of life.'

-It was not until the 1900s, however, that anti-alien legislation was brought before parliament.
+It was not until the 1900s that anti-alien legislation was brought before parliament.
 In March 1904, Conservative Home Secretary Aretas Akers-Douglas attempted to introduce the Aliens Act.
-He argued that alien immigrants caused overcrowding and tensions in working-class communities, thereby threatening law and order.
-However, the Liberal opposition condemned this as wrong in both principle and practice.
+He argued that alien immigrants caused overcrowding and tensions in working-class communities, thereby threatening law and order; however, the Liberal opposition condemned this as wrong in both principle and practice.
 The act was deemed too ruthless and was subsequently rejected.

 Yet the Conservative government announced the reintroduction of an Aliens Act in 1905, demonstrating that anti-alien legislation was firmly part of their government policy.
 The second Aliens Act was introduced early in 1905 as a modified version of its failed predecessor.
 The 1905 Aliens Act sought to give immigration officers the power to exclude those who were deemed detrimental to British society.
 Immigration officers would then be able to decide, in conjunction with medical inspections, whether or not to let immigrants into the country.

 Although some Conservatives pressured the government to accept restrictionist legislation, some used this as a means of gaining more support in the upcoming 1906 General Election.
 The Aliens Act sought to win or retain working-class votes in areas where there was a high volume of immigrants and employment was difficult to achieve.

 The original restrictionist legislation also posed a significant threat to the Victorian Liberal tradition of free movement for the peoples of Britain.
 As part of their free trading policy, the Liberal government believed that Britain should be a safe haven for those suffering persecution.
 When the Liberal government returned to power in 1906, many Conservatives feared that the Aliens Act would be removed.
-Considered to be a 'law of the land', however, this restrictionist legislation was not removed.
+Considered to be a "law of the land", this restrictionist legislation was not removed.
 The Liberals amended the act by increasing its flexibility in order to make it less restrictive and easier for people to enter the country.
 The Liberals disagreed with the Conservative restrictionism and this demonstrates the contested political response in Britain regarding the effects of anti-Jewish Pogroms in Tsarist Russia.